The Girl (novel): Plot

-Publication History
+Publication history

 Originally completed in 1939, the book was blacklisted during the McCarthy Era for its alleged Communist ideas.
 In the 1970s, Le Sueur modified the story, making Girl's baby a girl instead of a boy, and the book was eventually published in 1978.

-The Meridel LeSueur Family Circle took control of the publishing rights in 2019 and published the third edition in 2022 with a new forward by Margaret Randall and a new essay by Becka Tilsen, one of Meridel's great granddaughters.
+The Meridel LeSueur Family Circle took control of the publishing rights in 2019 and published the third edition in 2022 with a new foreword by Margaret Randall and a new essay by Becka Tilsen, one of Meridel's great granddaughters.